 View The FAST WEIGHT LOSS Quick Start Guide Here

-Our medical weight loss program is a Very Low Calorie Easy to Follow Weight Loss Program to help our patients see results FAST who have more than 20 pounds to lose.
-People generally lose 13-20 pounds per month.
-(DELETE)depending on age, weight and gender (DELETE).
-Every day for 4 weeks you will eat five natural meal replacements and a portion controlled protein and vegetable meal prepared at home or your favorite restaurant.
-100 percent of nutrition is achieved because the foods are packed with vitamins and minerals.
-You also maintain muscle as you lose weight because the foods are high in protein and lower in carbohydrates which not only creates a fat burning state, but naturally suppresses the appetite.
+Our medical weight loss program is a low-calorie and easy-to-follow weight loss program that helps our patients see results.
+Ideal patients have more than 20 pounds to lose.
+People generally lose 13-20 pounds per month

+You will eat five natural meal replacements and a portion-controlled protein and vegetable meal every day for four weeks.
+Meals may be prepared at home or at your favorite restaurant.

+One hundred percent of nutrition is achieved because the foods are packed with vitamins and minerals.
+You also maintain muscle as you lose weight because the foods are high in protein and lower in carbohydrates.
+This healthy diet creates a fat-burning state and naturally suppresses the appetite.

-This is not just a quick fix, as you learn healthy habits while you lose weight.
-(DELETEYou will learn what a healthy protein, vegetable and fat portion of food is while seeing weight loss results quickly motivating you to continue your weight loss journey DELETE.)
-The combination of following an easy system plus learning healthy eating habits, not being hungry and seeing weight loss results quickly will set you up for a successful transition and long term success of maintaining your new weight.
+This is not just a quick fix.
+Rather you learn healthy habits while you lose weight.
+The combination of following an easy system, learning healthy eating habits, not being hungry, and seeing weight loss results quickly will set you up for a successful transition and long-term success of maintaining your new weight.

-After 4 Weeks, DELETE(if you have less than 10 pounds to lose)DELETE we will help you transition to partial meal replacements DELETE(and start to add portion controlled healthy starch servings and fruit back into your diet,) DELETE then provide you with meal plans featuring foods you can purchase at the grocery store or your favorite restaurant so you can maintain your new weight for life.
-If you want to continue rapid weight loss after 4 weeks, you can delay the transition process and continue weight loss support with our month to month weight loss option.

-DELETE (At this time you will receive transition and maintenance meal plans DELETE.
-If you want to lose more than 10 pounds after the first 4 weeks, you can continue your fast weight loss journey or still transition to grocery store foods and lose weight, but at a slower pace until you are 5-10 pounds from your goal weight.
-If you would like continued weight loss support you can continue with our month to month weight loss option) DELETE
+After four weeks, we will help you transition to partial meal replacements.

 How Much Does Our 6 Week Weight Loss Program Cost?